 “I am sure you can easily load edited videos in Premiere Pro and replace any shots you want with raw files he provided.”

-THAT gave me insight into their editing process: if you ask for a change, they re-ingest the H264 export (which is already compressed), chop it up, do whatever, then EXPORT and compress it again.
+THAT gave me real insight into their editing process: if you ask for a change, they must re-ingest the H264 export (which is already compressed), chop it up, do whatever, then EXPORT and compress it again.
+No timecode, no real syncing.
 This is why somehow, mysteriously, the edited videos were not as crisp as the raw footage.

-What do you do though if you’ve trusted someone with your contract and they don’t fulfill it?
+What do you do if you’ve trusted someone with your contract and they don’t fulfill it?

 Nothing, really: it’s extremely disappointing to have asked for something, paid for it, and have it ignored.